-The BK-6B dynamic pressure microphone is a high-quality instrument of the pressure-actuated type.
-It is especially designed for correct speech balance when used informally in television broadcasting and public address applications.
+Description The BK-6B dynamic pressure mic is a high-quality instrument of the pressure-actuated type.
+It is especially designed for correct speech balance when used informally in television broadcast and public address applications.

 The human voice has pronounced directional characteristics.
 The high-pitched nasal and sibilant sounds which give crispness and definition to speech are emitted in a comparatively narrow angle from the front of the face.
 The low-pitched sounds from the throat and chest are emitted approximately equally in all directions.